Screen time and digital technology use for preschoolers: part of a healthy lifestyle

 5. Encourage play and friendship with others

-6. Avoid screen time before bed
+6. Avoid screen time and digital technology use before bed

-Preschoolers need 10-13 hours sleep a night.
+Preschoolers need plenty of sleep – 10-13 hours a night.

-Using screens before bed can affect how quickly your child falls asleep.
+Screen time and digital technology use before bed can affect how quickly your child falls asleep.
 If your child avoids phones, tablets, computer screens or TV in the hour before bed, your child is likely to get to sleep more quickly.

 If you keep mobile phones and other devices out of your child’s bedroom at night, your child won’t be able to play games after lights out.
 This can also stop your child being disturbed in the night by messages and notifications.